 There are also a range of other changes happening in transport in 2022, such as the new Scottish Government-managed ScotRail taking over operation of the rail network from April.
-These changes, plus ongoing work in relation to initiatives like the Glasgow City Region City Deal, the Ayrshire Growth Deal and the Argyll and Bute Rural Growth Deal, and projects from and bids to the new Levelling Up Fund, mean that the transport landscape is evolving at pace, and it is essential that any positive momentum is maintained if we are collectively to address such challenges as those noted earlier.
+These changes, plus ongoing work in relation to initiatives like the City Region Deal and Growth Deals, and projects from and bids to the new Levelling Up Fund, mean that the transport landscape is evolving at pace, and it is essential that any positive momentum is maintained if we are collectively to address such challenges as those noted earlier.